Git Cheatsheet

 Show working tree status

-git commit -m 'msg'
+git commit -m '[message]'

-Commit staged changes with a message
+Commit with message

 git commit --amend

-Amend the last commit
+Amend last commit

 git rm [file]

-Remove file from working directory and staging area
+Remove file from repo and disk

 git mv [old] [new]

-Branch Operations
+Branch Management

 git branch

-List all local branches
+List local branches

 git branch [name]

-Create a new branch
+Create new branch

 git checkout [branch]

-Switch to specified branch
+Switch to branch

 git switch [branch]

-Switch branches (modern)
+Switch branch (modern)

-Create and switch to a new branch
+Create and switch (modern)

 git merge [branch]